SilencerWeb/domainkeeper-guide/README.md

 4. Replace `Google account email` by new Google account from first step.
 5. Find the line with `Google account password`.
 6. Replace `Google account password` by password from new Google account from first step.
-7. Find the line with `To who email`.
+7. Find the line with `Email to`.
-8. Replace `To who email` by your email address to which you want to receive messages from this form.
+8. Replace `Email to` by your email address to which you want to receive messages from this form.

 ## Sending emails from the site